info@HeartlandFamilyService.org Call to Get Help: (402) 552-7400

 By the time Savannah was in seventh grade, it soon became clear that a regular school setting was not the place for her.
 She frequently skipped school, and when she did attend, she picked fights with students and teachers.

-Savannah was on the verge of having to repeat the eighth grade if she could not get her grades up.
+In 2015, Savannah was on the verge of having to repeat the eighth grade if she could not get her grades up.
 She was struggling to pass most of her classes, and her teachers knew she needed assistance they were unable to provide.

-At first, Savannah did not want to go to the Therapeutic School.
+At first, Savannah did not want to go to the Therapeutic Education Center.
 She had no interest in learning and wanted to stay home.
 It took several weeks, but the compassionate teachers at the Therapeutic School spent a lot of time encouraging Savannah to give her new school a chance.
 Savannah finally decided she would go to class for one day and see if she liked it.

 She exceled at school for the next few years, but when the COVID-19 pandemic hit during her senior year, she faced new challenges.
 Like so many other students, Savannah was forced to continue her learning from a distance, and she felt very lonely and anxious without her daily support system.